 by a well equipped geo-laboratory and modern IT infrastructure.

 The geological earth resources of strategic and economic importance – such as precious and base metals, industrial minerals, aggregates, dimension stones and energy sources (coal and geothermal) – are constantly in the core of GST’s research mission.
 Research on geohazards and environment are also core activities.
 Future research priorities will increasingly include areas like assessment of mineral resources; technologies for sustainable use of minerals and advanced multidimensional geological modelling.

-GST's main focus is in applied science, and as a research institution, it has the following objectives:
+GST’s main focus is on applied science and research.
+It has the following objectives:

 - Play a strong role in research work as a member of the national and international geoscience community.

-- Research contribution both to the GST core activities (mapping, assessment of natural resources, national geoinformation services) and to our stakeholders and the general public.
+- Research contributes positively to GST’s core activities (mapping, assessment of natural resources, national geo-information services) our stakeholders and the general public.

 - Research contribution on the sustainable use of earth resources for alleviation of poverty in the country.

 - Involvement in national basic research in focused research areas in co-operation with other research organizations in Tanzania and abroad.